jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 You will need to have a Wii Sensor Bar or an 3rd party alternative.

-You need to have at least one Bluetooth dongle or built-in Bluetooth adapter.
-If you have a dongle make sure it has Linux support and a good signal reach.
-If it is too old, you could have a small reach and it can cause disconnects.
+You need to have at least one Bluetooth dongle or built-in Bluetooth adapter:

+ - If you have a dongle make sure it has Linux support that has a a good signal reach.

 #### Steam Deck Tips:

-- The recommended method of playing is docked connected to a monitor/tv with and to have a separate Bluetooth dongle attached to the dock.
+The recommended method of playing is docked connected to a monitor/tv and to have a separate Bluetooth dongle attached to the dock.

 - It could be helpful to have a Keyboard / Mouse connected to the dock while setting everything up.

 - It is good to sit close to the Steam Deck when paring the Wiimotes.

 - As of now it is easier to configure Wiimotes in `Desktop Mode` then transfer over to `Game Mode` when everything is working (we will make easier tools later in the Configurator).
     - Open up Dolphin by launching it from the stand alone Configurator.
     - Make all the settings changes to connect the Wiimotes from the guides here on this page.